Share IDE settings

 In the Sync settings across list select All JetBrains IDE products.

 Disable settings synchronization

-You can either disable settings synchronization for a single IDE or completely remove all settings from JetBrains cloud server and disable synchronization for all IDEs connected to your JetBrains account.
+You can either disable settings synchronization for a single IDE or completely remove all settings from the JetBrains cloud server and disable synchronization for all IDEs connected to your JetBrains account.

 In the upper-right corner of the DataGrip window, click the gear icon and select Settings Sync is On.

 On the Settings Sync page that opens, click Disable Settings Sync.